6 Rules to Get a Good Latch When Breastfeeding Baby - Baby Chick

 Rule #5: Nipples to the Roof

-6 Rules to Get the Best Latch
+6 Rules to Get a Good Latch When Breastfeeding Baby

 Image source via unboundbirth.com

 I know that sounds like a silly rule.
-What I mean is, you want to have your nipple at the roof of your baby’s mouth and have more of the bottom of your areola in their mouth.
+What I mean is that you want to have your nipple at the roof of your baby’s mouth and have more of the bottom of your areola in their mouth.
 When your nipple is at the roof of their mouth, it hits their soft palate.
 When you have the nipple dead center in their mouth, having the areola all around it in their mouth, your nipple will not be at their soft palate, which can cause you to feel pain and potentially cause cracked nipples.

-6 Rules to Get the Best Latch
+6 Rules to Get a Good Latch When Breastfeeding Baby

 Image source via pumpstation.com